andrea-rinaldi-microarea/generator-tblegacy/README.md

 ## Prerequisites
 To use this generator you need [Node.js](https://nodejs.org/en/) 8.9 or higher.

-It scaffolds Task Builder Studio applications in their predefined folder structure, so it is reccommended to have TB Studio installed, and the ERP solution compiled and working.
+It scaffolds Task Builder Studio applications in their predefined folder structure, so it is recommended to have TB Studio installed, and the ERP solution compiled and working.
 This allows to make immediate use of the scaffolded applications.
 ## Installation
 Clone the repository: